 If you buy from the pro-shop, they will explain to you the specifics of your crossbow.
 But, I still recommend you to read the manual before shooting your crossbow.
 Never bad to know more than less.

-If you already bought one and you are looking for how to sight-in a crossbow.
-I explain how to do it further into this article.
+If you already bought one and you are looking to sight-in your crossbow.
+Follow the link to get the basics about sight-in a crossbow.

 I take into consideration that you will also buy bolts (fletched bolts) and bolt heads if you didn't buy a crossbow package.
 Otherwise, please do so. (some practice points and some hunting broadheads.
 If you intend to use broadheads for practicing and hunting make sure that you sharpen the blades before every hunt).